 Jennie McKelvie initially trained as a veterinarian.
 She became a secondary school teacher (physics,science, biology) and completed her BSc and DipSc in Mathematical Physics.
 Jennie currently works as a Senior Tutor at Massey University, where she teaches physics to Pre-Vet, Applied Science and International Students, and has a particular interest in developing materials for on-line education.

-Orders are shipped from the United Kingdom (UK) on a tracked service to all destinations outside of the UK.
-Orders shipped within the UK are sent on a 1st Class service but a special delivery option is available.
+International orders are shipped from the United Kingdom (UK) on a tracked service Orders shipped within the UK are sent on a 1st Class service but a special delivery option is available.
 Most books are in stock and will be sent on the same day if orders are received before 3pm (UK time).

 Delivery times quoted are an average, and cannot be guaranteed.

 United Kingdom 1st Class: 1–2 days.
 (Special Delivery available)

 Western Europe**: International Tracked: 6–10 days.

 (** Includes Austria, Belgium, Denmark, France, Germany, Greece, Iceland, Irish Republic, Italy, Luxembourg, Netherlands, Portugal, Spain, Sweden and Switzerland).

 Europe + Rest of World: International Tracked: 10–15 days.

 Our maximum weight for standard shipping is 5 kg.
 If you find that you cannot choose a shipping option or particularly want courier delivery, please contact us via email@example.com.